Let me say this first, because it really matters: procrastination isn’t laziness.

 Changing a pattern can be simple.
 It reminds me of driving on the other side of the road when you go abroad – you need to focus, take it slowly, breathe easily, stay calm, and repeat.
 Your brain gets used to seeing things a different way.
 After a few times, it’s easy.

 Rather than talking things over endlessly or trying to force yourself to “push through,” Hypnotherapy & BWRT work directly with the brain’s automatic responses.
-We interrupt the old pattern, remove the emotional charge around the task and help the brain install a calmer, more focused response instead.
+We discover the ‘part’ that resists, interrupt the old pattern, remove the emotional charge around the task and help the brain install a calmer, more focused response instead.

 Training the brain differently

-Instead of relying on willpower, we use mental rehearsal.
+Instead of relying on willpower, you can start by using mental rehearsal.

 That means helping your brain experience: